Molesox/BookStore/readme.md

 ## Getting Started

-To get started using our program, just run the main executable.
-This will start the GUI, which contains buttons to start the individual scenarios.
+To get started using our program, run the main executable with, as program parameter, the path to the library csv file.

 ### Running the individual scenarios

-Our GUI handles the starting of the scenarios.
-Simply start it and press the button that corresponds to the scenario that you want to run.
+Our program handles the starting of the scenarios.
+Simply run it, and it will ask you which scenario you want to run.

-### Data on the GUI
+### Data in the logs

-On the interface, there are buttons allowing you to start or stop the scenarios.
-There are also some data points, for example how many customers are currently in the shop, how many books there are in total and what the state of a specific customer is.
+The program, as soon as it is turned off, will generate 3 log files.
+* One for the main method, containing some less interesting raw information
+* One for John, containing information about his exchanges with the customers
+* One for all the customers, indicating the books they took and the order in which things happened.

 ### Inner workings of the project